The claim for future loss of capacity is easier to make out when you have returned to some employment since the accident

 A future loss of capacity claim is a claim for loss of opportunity to earn wages into the future because of the permanent nature of the injuries from the accident.
 The claim is still available even if you have returned to your pre-accident employment after the accident.
 This is because the law is clear that where your injuries have a permanent nature to them and preclude you from working at certain occupations, you are still entitled to a future loss of opportunity award even though you are back to your pre-accident employment.
 The theory goes that at some point in your future, you may not continue to work at your pre-accident employment but try some other employment.
 If your injuries preclude you from working at a certain job or group of jobs, then you are entitled to compensation.

-The claim for future loss the capacity is easier to make out where you have returned to some employment since the accident but not to the same extent that you were working before the accident.
-Also, if you are still unemployable at the time of the trial or settlement due to the injury suffered in your accident, a future loss of capacity claim is clearly available.
+The claim for future loss of capacity is easier to make out where you have returned to some employment since the accident, but you are not working to the same extent that you were before the accident.
+Also, if you are still unable to work at the time of the trial or settlement due to the injury suffered in your accident, a future loss of capacity claim is clearly available.

-If your injuries give rise to a future loss of capacity award, you definitely need legal representation.
+If you are self-represented, the chance of getting an allowance for loss of opportunity in the future from ICBC in any settlement is low.
+Therefore, if your injuries give rise to a future loss of capacity claim, you need legal representation.